mackong/rkllama/documentation/api/ollama-compatibility.md

 - Only core endpoints (`/api/chat` and `/api/generate`) are fully implemented
 - Pull and Create endpoints have basic implementations
-- Embeddings API is not currently implemented
+- Embeddings API have basic implementations
 - Some advanced Ollama formatting features are not yet supported
 - Not all Ollama clients have been tested for compatibility
 - OpenAI API compatibility is still in development
+- Additional Rerank API have basic implementations

 ## Troubleshooting Tips